 Make tubs and walk-in showers safer with grab bars, hand-held showerheads, safety treads and bath seats.

 You can improve safety and convenience in slippery tub and shower areas with grab bars.
 Grab bars in the shower should be installed either horizontally or vertically.
 Tub-mounted grab bars should be used with caution, only to steady rather than support.

 Hand-held showerheads and showering systems make bathing easier for young children and those with limited mobility.
 They are also easier to clean and maintain.

-Prevent slips and falls when stepping out of the shower with non-skid rubber-backed mats.
+Prevent slips in the bathtub or shower with non-slip bathtub mats bathtub mats, which can provide greater traction and prevent dangerous fallsn.
 For additional safety, hang them over the tub when not in use to avoid tripping.

 Shower Safety Treads

 Adding shower safety treads on the tub surface increases traction and reduces slipping, especially when they are placed close together to minimize the tub surface that’s exposed.

 Bath seats and chairs allow individuals with limited mobility to shower or bathe in comfort.
 Chairs with backs and benches make it easier to sit upright and provide seat cutouts to allow water to drain.

 Look for suction cups on chair and bench bases to provide more stability.

 To make getting in and out easier, position one side of the bench in the tub and the other side outside of it.